joehopfield/wibsite/README.md

 Maddie mentioned that she liked an artist friend's personal website https://madden.land/ I looked at it a bit.
 Interestingly, it essentially uses instagram as its CMS.
+Static content is hosted on (I think) porkbun.com.
 The javascript in the page queries madden's instagram for posts that she has liked:

 		instagramRequest.src =